 Summer is fast approaching: the days are long, the weather is hot, and vacations are booked.
 But as an organizer of sports and leisure activities, you know that this short and intense season comes with its own set of challenges, including irregular schedules, vacation time, staff management issues, and unpredictable participation rates.
-With this in mind, we decided to speak with an expert at Decathlon—our partner, whose mission is to make sports accessible to all—to share how she makes sure her activities are successful all summer long!
+With this in mind, we decided to speak with an expert, whose mission is to make sports accessible to all—to share how she makes sure her activities are successful all summer long!

 Marie-Hélène has been working in the world of sports in Quebec City since 2004 and understands it like no one else.
 She’s been working at the Quebec City Decathlon store as the Program Manager of the Decadium—an in-store area dedicated to sports and fitness — since August 2021.
 According to Marie-Hélène, her role is to "develop opportunities for local organizations, coaches, and participants, and to get them to promote their activities and increase participation."